The Archer Academy is a publicly funded, co-educational, non-denominational, non-selective secondary school.

 Offer of places

-Letters informing applicants of the outcome of their applications will be sent by Barnet Council on 3rd March 2014.
-Where applications were submitted electronically this will be via email, where applications were sent in paper copy a letter will be posted on 3rd March 2014.
+Letters informing applicants of the outcome of their applications will be sent by Barnet Council on national offers day in early March 2015.
+Where applications were submitted electronically this will be via email, where applications were sent in paper copy a letter will be posted on national offers day.

 Applicants to whom places are offered will be required to inform Barnet Council of their decision whether to accept or reject the offer by the date given in the letter of offer.